 Combining therapies.
 As described in the Treatment Options section, doctors continue to research the best combinations of different types of therapies, such as radiation therapy, chemotherapy, and surgery, for different stages of NPC.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current nasopharyngeal cancer treatments in order to improve patients’ comfort and quality of life.
-This includes ways of relieving dry mouth (xerostomia), mouth sores, pain, and other side effects.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current NPC treatments to improve patients’ comfort and quality of life.
+This includes ways to relieve dry mouth (xerostomia), mouth sores, pain, and other side effects.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.